Poison Hemlock

 Habitat and Origin

-Poison Hemlock originates from Europe, and was introduced in North America as a garden ornamental.
+Poison hemlock originates from Europe and North Africa.
+Poison Hemlock was introduced in North America as a garden ornamental.

-Poison Hemlock thrives in wet ditches and moist disturbed sites, but it can also withstand dry soils.
-It is often found near roadsides, field borders, hiking trails, railroad tracks, stream banks, irrigation ditches, waste areas, riparian woodlands and open floodplains.
+Poison hemlock thrives in moist soils at sunny disturbed sites, though it can also withstand dry soils.
+It is typically found on roadsides, field borders, stream banks, riparian woodlands and floodplains.

-This plant spreads by seed.
-Poison Hemlock is a biennial plant; it forms a short, leafy rosette the first year, and develops a tall hollow stem and several clusters of flowers the following season.
-One plant can produce over 1000 seeds, which remain viable in the soil for 3 – 5 years, leading to the rapid formation of a seed bank.
+Poison hemlock spreads by seed.
+One plant can produce over 1,000 seeds, which remain viable in the soil for 3 – 5 years.
+Poison hemlock is a biennial plant: it forms a short leafy rosette the first year, and develops a tall hollow stem and several clusters of flowers the following season.

-Poison Hemlock seeds are spread by machinery, on clothing, or in transported soil.
-They are also dispersed to a lesser extent by water and wind.
+Seeds are spread on machinery, clothing, or in transported soil.
+To a lesser extent, they can also be dispersed by water and wind.

 Health: